 The paradigm in diagnosis is to establish whether a screening-detected lesion is a cancerous mass or a benign process, leading to vastly different therapeutic decisions.
 Diagnosis is performed using x-ray imaging, ultrasonography and image-guided needle biopsy.
 [Kopans 2006] Depending on availability, Magnetic Resonance Imaging (MRI) may be used in case of uncertain findings in x-ray imaging and ultrasound imaging.
 [Kuhl 2007]

-Most importantly, the interaction of the interrogating energy – whether x-rays, ultrasound or radiofrequency waves (in a magnetic field) – with the malignancy is often not sufficiently specific to allow discrimination of the malignancy from healthy tissue or a benign abnormality.
+In addition to specific drawbacks for each method, the interaction of the interrogating energy – whether x-rays, ultrasound or radiofrequency waves (in a magnetic field) – with the malignancy is often not sufficiently specific to allow discrimination of the malignancy from healthy tissue or a benign abnormality.
 This results in recourse to multiple and/or repeat imaging, and often unnecessary biopsy.
 The consequences of the shortcomings are often physical, psychological and economic burdens felt at individual, familial and societal levels.